David McAlmont presents Billie Holiday at Carnegie Hall

 The show includes many of the most well-known Holiday songs, ranging from the optimism of her 1930s work (What A Little Moonlight Can Do, Fine And Mellow) through her 1940s Torch songs (My Man, I Cover The Waterfront) to her self-penned classics Don’t Explain and Lady Sings The Blues – and many more.

 Possibly one of the greatest singers this country has ever produced, having collaborated with everyone from Bond composer David Arnold to Michael Nyman, Paul Weller and most famously with Bernard Butler producing the classic hit single Yes.
 McAlmont's music is pure emotion, drawing unique, soulful portraits from his own life and philosophies, all beautifully framed by the finest soul.

-Line up: Alex Webb (piano, arranger, MD) leads a stellar band of Sue Richardson (trumpet), Katy Jungmann (tenor sax & clarinet), Inga Eichler (bass) and Sophie Alloway (drums).
+Line up: Alex Webb (piano, arranger, MD) leads a stellar band of Sue Richardson (trumpet), Denys Baptiste (tenor sax), Inga Eichler (bass) and Sophie Alloway (drums).